 FACT: Mother of pearl is believed to have stress-relieving properties, bringing calmness and stimulating intuition and creativity, especially when worn together with Rubellite, a red to pink gemstone from the family of tourmalines.Click to tweet

 Like pearls, mother of pearl comes in stunning color variations, from white to silver, steel blue, green, bronze or even black.
-If you love iridescent black finishes, make sure to complete your jewelry collection with a stunning black pearl necklace, suitable for posh special occasions.
+If you love iridescent black finishes, make sure to complete your jewelry collection with a stunning mother of pearl jewelry piece, suitable for daytime and nighttime attire.

 How Does Mother of Pearl Get Its Iridescent Appearance?